Generic selectors

 Named after the late state governor of Minas Gerais, Mineirao is the largest stadium in its state.
 Photo by VIvago

-The Estadio Governador Magalhaes Pinto, commonly known as Mineirao, is the largest football stadium in its state and among the biggest stadiums in South America.
+The Estadio Governador Magalhaes Pinto, commonly known as Mineirao, is the largest football stadium in its state and one of the biggest stadiums in South America.
 It serves as the home of the Brazilian football club Cruzeiro.

 Primarily used for club football, Mineirão also has a notable history in international competitions.
 It was a venue for the 2013 Confederations Cup and the 2014 World Cup, and it hosted several matches during the 2016 Summer Olympics.

-The stadium's record attendance reached an impressive 132,000 during the Campeonato Mineiro final in 1997, a match in which Cruzeiro participated.
+The stadium's record attendance reached an impressive 132,000 during the 1997 Campeonato Mineiro final, a match in which Cruzeiro participated.

 Opened in 1965, the original construction of the stadium cost approximately £7.86 million.
 Mineirão has undergone renovations three times since its opening, with the most recent update completed in December 2012.